Peter Grimbeek online : A fine blend of work & pleasure

 This website serves as a notice board and advertorial.

-The site provides links to papers that canvas methodological matters such as:
+The site links to papers that canvas methodological matters such as:

 • using Rasch analysis to screen data prior to factor analyses (exploratory or confirmatory)